Exotheology: Christianity

-Modern Christians could be tasked with the substantiation or invalidation of an extraterrestrial belief system; an interpretation of such would likely follow according to their distinctive theological predilections, texts, doctrines, and traditions, and their corollaries according to Christian tradition.
+If need be, yes, said Pastor Sheldon.
+It’s the Lord’s space and the Lord’s world in space, Father.
+We must try not to take our cathedrals with us, when all we need is an overnight caseExotheologian Joel L. Parkyn thinks that Modern Christians could be tasked with the substantiation or invalidation of an extraterrestrial belief system; an interpretation of such would likely follow according to their distinctive theological predilections, texts, doctrines, and traditions, and their corollaries according to Christian tradition.
 As such, there may be areas of agreement, those of small adjustment, of wholesale redefinition, or complete incompatibility.
 Conversely, universal humanist and fundamental moral prerogatives and precepts of Earth religions need not conflict with those recognized as extraterrestrial supernaturally legitimate religions, as truth cannot contradict truth; other revelations of divinity cannot exist fundamentally juxtaposed with divinely revealed truth in another intelligent creation.